 The Smart Shelter philosophy is unique and can be experienced from just one day, up to full-semesters length.

-Our workshops and programs are custom-made and can be combined and adjusted according to your wishes and needs.
-Be it for architects, engineers, artists or designers; student or professional.
+Our workshops and programs are custom-made and can be combined and adapted

-We currently have 5 standard workshop formats, which can be changed or extended, simply by adding, combining and exchanging the various lectures, assignments and hands-on experiments.
-The more time and diversity we can include, the more detailed and complete the outcomes will be.
+We currently have 5 standard workshop formats that can be modified or expanded by adding, combining and interchanging the various lectures, assignments and hands-on experiments.
+The more time and variety we can include, the more detailed and complete the results will be.

-Other than a group of very enthusiastic participants, we don’t need much to facilitate the program.
-We come to your appointed location, where we only need a projector with a compatible laptop.
+Aside from a group of enthusiastic participants, we don’t need much to run the program.
+We’ll come to the location you specify, where all we need is a projector and a compatible laptop.

-For most hands-on experiments we need some light tools and stationary such as knives, scissors, glue, and tape.
-The students are asked to build a solar cooker or a piece of art completely from scrap.
-These materials they will need to find themselves on campus.
+For most of the hands-on experiments, we will need some light tools and materials such as knives, scissors, glue, and tape.
+Students will be asked to build a solar cooker or a piece of art completely out of scrap.
+They will need to find these materials on campus themselves.

-For the soil testing assignment we need a simple gas burner, weighing scales, a 75 micron test sieve, and a 200 micron test sieve.
-Most universities have these available in their labs.
+For soil testing, we’ll need a simple gas burner, weighing scales, a 75-micron test sieve, and a 200-micron test sieve.
+Most universities have these materials available in their labs.

-For hands-on assignments that involve construction, like building a wall or small structure, we will need a larger working space or outside area, as well as some serious construction tools and time to collect enough materials to build with.
-All this takes a longer period of preparation and some budget may need to be included.
+For hands-on assignments that involve construction, such as building a wall or a small structure, we need a larger work space or outdoor area, as well as some serious building tools and time to gather enough materials to build.
+All of this requires a longer preparation time and a budget.

-We highly recommend to include a field trip in the program, to make the overall experience more real.
-We will study local customs and building practices, architectural features, climatic design, structural safety and so on.
-It will help the students in better understanding the context and in creating realistic designs.
+We strongly recommend incorporating a field trip into the program to make the overall experience more real.
+We’ll look at local customs and building practices, architectural features, climatic design, structural safety, and so on.
+This will help students better understand the context and create realistic designs.

-We have successfully organized design- and research-related field trips in countries with have disaster prone areas, such as Indonesia.
-We have studied traditional earthen, wooden and bamboo architecture in rural Vietnam.
-And in Macau students researched the problem of cage housing; a strong social topic with a urgent need for lasting solutions.
+We’ve already successfully organized design and research field trips to countries with disaster-prone areas such as Indonesia.
+We studied traditional earthen, wood, and bamboo architecture in rural Vietnam.
+And in Macau, students investigated the problem of cage farming, an important social issue for which sustainable solutions are urgently needed.